cwendorf/EASI/C-ITNSExamples/Frenda/README.md

 ### Files this Example

 > _[ITNS](https://thenewstatistics.com/itns/ "Introduction to the New Statistics")_ does not provide raw data for the Frenda example.
-Therefore, the relevant files are not presented here.
+Therefore, an analysis using raw data is not presented here.

 [**_Frenda-Summary-Example.md_**](./Frenda-Summary-Example.md) combines the following files to describe the analyses using summary statistics input: